jhawksley/public_scripts/README.md

 # public_scripts

 This folder is a little collection of scripts I've written over the years.
+I'll be adding and uploading them gradually, so check back periodically to see what's new.

 There is no support or guarantees with them:  you use them at your own risk.

 They may be Bash, Ruby or Python, depending on what mood I was in that day.